spacemeshos/svm/docs/go-spacemesh-integration.md

 1. The `spawn app` interface is displayed with constructor input fields derived from the `App Template ABI`.

    Special attention should be given to the `value` field, which is part of the `Transaction Envelope`.
-   The balance of the `spawned-app` will be initialized with `value`. (it will be transfered from the app's creator balance).
+   The balance of the `spawned-app` will be initialized with `value`. (it will be transferred from the app's creator balance).

 1. User fills-in the constructor fields.
 1. The estimated required `gas_limit` is shown to the user.
-1. If user (app creator) has enough balance also for the `gas_limit` he may click the `Spawn App` button.
+1. If the end-user (app creator) has enough balance also for the `gas_limit` he may click the `Spawn App` button.
 1. Clicking the `Spawn App` button will dispatch the `Spawn App` transaction to the network.

 #### `Execute App Transaction (a.k.a Call Method Transaction)`
 The steps:

 1. Wallet UX user picks the desired app.
-This user need to have its `Address`.
+The user needs to have its `Address`.
 1. The `execute app` interface is displayed by showing the public API methods of the `App`.
 1. User selects the desired API method.
 1. User fills-in the method fields.

    Special attention should be given to the `value` field, which is part of the `Transaction Envelope`.
-   Amount of `value` will be tranfered to the `App`. (it will be transfered from the `sender`'s balance).
+   Amount of `value` will be transferred to the `App`. (transferred from the `sender`'s balance).

-   TOD: how to derive the `gas_price` ?
 1. The estimated required `gas_limit` is shown to the user.
 1. If user (a.k.a `sender`) has enough balance also for the `gas_limit` he may click the `Execute App` button.
 1. Clicking the `Execute App` button will dispatch the `Execute App` transaction to the network.